What is the alarm setting for PV valves on-board?

 PV valves alarm settings

-Pressure/Vacuum valves are designed to provide protection of all cargo tanks against over/under pressure and provide for the flow of small volumes of tank atmosphere resulting from temperature variations in the cargo tank(s) and should operate in advance of the pressure/vacuum breaker, where IG system is in use.
+Pressure/Vacuum valves (PV Valves) are designed to provide protection of all cargo tanks against over/under pressure and provide for the flow of small volumes of tank atmosphere resulting from temperature variations in the cargo tank(s) and should operate in advance of the pressure/vacuum breaker, where IG system is in use.

 Petroleum tankers should set the high pressure alarms at 10% above the design opening settings of the pressure valve.